naif-sameer/my-programming-docs/docs/javascript/vuejs/vuejs.md

 - `number`
 - `lazy` bind the data after the event change

-we can use multible modifiers `v-model.trim.lazy`
+we can use multiple modifiers `v-model.trim.lazy`

 with `@submit`
 - `prevent` prevent the event